frob/drupalcmbook/pages/05-writing-a-module.md

 A core module, such as Contact, will store its default configuration settings in: ``` core/modules/contact/config/install/contact.settings.yml ```

-When the module has installed Drupal will copy the configruation to the database and to ``` sites/default/files/config_9RwHAqNH0ZhLwUsLUin_iKsp8IMZTSxwGefeBKH-XyBKmBnKzRZIDaOHQyuGrdABUFq3gy_riQ/staging ``` (assuming this is default and not a site spesific multisite configuration).
+When the module has installed Drupal will copy the configruation to the database and to ``` sites/default/files/config_9RwHAqNH0ZhLwUsLUin_iKsp8IMZTSxwGefeBKH-XyBKmBnKzRZIDaOHQyuGrdABUFq3gy_riQ/sync ``` (assuming this is default and not a site spesific multisite configuration).

 > Please note that the 9RwHAqNH0ZhLwUsLUin_iKsp8IMZTSxwGefeBKH-XyBKmBnKzRZIDaOHQyuGrdABUFq3gy_riQ is a unique hash for installed site.
-This is directory is stored as a hash to avoid conflicts.
+This is stored as a hash to avoid conflicts.

 > @todo: include note about active configuration settings override.